appacademy/curriculum-whiteboarding/schedule/questions/w7/w7a.md

 Each `onClick` should be a callback, not an invoked function.
 We should have something like this `onClick={() => this.updateProbability(1)}`.

+Alternatively, you could rework the `updateProbability` function to return a function.
+In that case, you would want to bind `updateProbability` so that `this` is the appropriate context.

 ###### Missing Bind

 Because we are directly invoking `this.geigerValue` in the render